1,000+ Opportunities

 Search federal, foundation, and corporate grants with AI — or browse by agency, topic, and state.

-N. C. Agriculture Manufacturing and Processing Initiative is a grant from the NC Department of Agriculture and Consumer Services (NCDA&CS) that funds the establishment or expansion of value-added agricultural manufacturing and food processing facilities in North Carolina.
+N. C. Agriculture Manufacturing and Processing Initiative is a grant from the North Carolina Department of Agriculture and Consumer Services (NCDA&CS) that funds the establishment or expansion of value-added agricultural manufacturing and food processing facilities in North Carolina.

 Get alerted about grants like this